A little bit about my art

 And what else might there be, that that this recently released me, wishes to express in paint?

 She wants to shout about the joy, the fun, the beauty, the magic and the wonder of life – with a wild, exuberant giddiness.
-She wants to say, ‘we can’t change what is going on in the world, we can’t change our past, we can’t other people; but
+She wants to say, ‘we can’t change what is going on in the world, we can’t change our past, and we can’t change other people; but we can change ourselves and we can change how we choose to see.’

 Look how lucky we are, look how amazing our planet is.
 Choose to see the good.